bbauska/W3Cx-3of5/README.md

 19. }
 ```

-At *line 10*, we called the drawSomething(...) function with 0 and 100 as parameters, meaning "please add an offset of 0 in X and 100 in Y directions to what is drawn by the function...
+At <i>line 10</i>, we called the drawSomething(...) function with 0 and 100 as parameters, meaning "please add an offset of 0 in X and 100 in Y directions to what is drawn by the function..."

 If you look at the code of the modified function, you will see that each call to fillRect(...) uses the x and y parameters instead of hard coded values.
 In this way, if we call it with parameters (0, 100), then all rectangles will be drawn 100 pixels to the bottom (offset in y).
 Here is the result: